 South Suburban Montessori School’s faculty currently consists of 23 members who bring a wealth of Montessori experience to the school’s community.
 All of our classroom teachers, as well as many of our classroom assistants, are Montessori trained and certified.

 Carol hails from the land of snow, Buffalo, New York.
 She graduated from Bishop McMahon School of Business and went to work as the secretary for the regional manager of the Maytag Wholesale Warehouse and as a part-time secretary for a physical therapist.
-When her family began to arrive, she became a full-time stay at home mom and wife.
-Carol moved to the Cleveland area in 1977 where she took job for Kane Products as a seamstress and was later promoted to pattern designer and workroom supervisors.
-When the business moved to Alabama, she was hired for her “dream job” as the administrative assistant as South Suburban.
-She was later promoted to Office Manager and Registrar.
+When her family began to arrive, she became a full-time stay-at-home mom and wife.
+Carol moved to the Cleveland area in 1977 where she took a job for Kane Products as a seamstress and was later promoted to pattern designer and workroom supervisor.
+When the business moved to Alabama, she was hired for her “dream job” as the administrative assistant at South Suburban Montessori School.
+Carol was later promoted to Office Manager and Registrar.
 Carol has four successful children and nine beautiful grandchildren that keep her busy when she is not at work.